Academic Regulations

 The YC is a notation given at the end of the first term of a year-long course in which the full year’s work must be completed before a qualitative grade can be assigned.
 The YC notation for the first term must be approved by the Berick Center for Student Advising, so the instructor will submit a notation of AR[YC], which will be converted to a YC upon request by the instructor.

-The final grade given at the end of the second term of the year-long course is the grade for the entire course; therefore, when the final grade is assigned at the end of the second term, the YC for the first term of the course should be replaced by the same grade.
+The final grade given at the end of the second term of the year-long course is the grade for the entire course; therefore, when the final grade is assigned at the end of the second term, the instructor should submit a request to change the YC for the first term of the course to the same grade as that given in the second term.
 In any given semester, the mark of YC precludes the attainment of Dean's List status until the grade for the entire year's coursework is awarded (see Academic Honors, Prizes, and Fellowships—Dean's List).

 Students may be able to receive credit toward the Columbia College degree, and possibly advanced placement within Columbia programs of study, through college-level work taken before matriculating to Columbia College.

-Advanced credit is awarded upon completion of the first year at Columbia and is determined in accordance with College and departmental policies.
-Students wishing to arrange advanced credit must meet with their advising dean in the Berick Center for Student Advising and provide the relevant transcript/certificate.
+Academic credit toward the Bachelor of Arts from Columbia College for this advanced-level work is awarded upon completion of the first year at Columbia and is determined in accordance with College and departmental policies.
+Students wishing to arrange advanced credit must meet with their advising dean in the Berick Center for Student Advising and provide the relevant transcript or certification.

-Students who wish to receive advanced credit in any academic subject including advanced placement in, or exemption from, the language requirement may not take courses at Columbia that cover similar or more basic material than the advanced work already completed.
+Students who wish to receive advanced credit in any academic subject – including advanced placement in, or exemption from, the language requirement – may not take courses at Columbia that cover similar or more basic material than the advanced work already completed.
+For example, students cannot receive AP credit for a foreign language (which assumes a proficiency at the same level as “Intermediate II” or similar level in a language) and also take a class for credit in that language at the “Intermediate II” level or lower.
 Also, students may not receive credit for two exams that cover the same material (e.g., Calculus AP and Mathematics GCE Advanced Level Exam).

 In some cases, advanced credit is awarded only when students successfully complete a higher-level course in the same field of study.